makubacki/patina/docs/src/component/interface.md

 function definition can be any number of parameters that support dependency injection as shown below.
 The function name can be overwritten with the attribute macro `#[entry_point(path = path::to::func)]` on the same struct.

+To facilitate validating component parameters at compile time, two attribute macros are provided:

+- For impl-based entry points: Add `#[component_impl]` before the impl block
+- For standalone entry point functions: Add `#[component_entry_point]` before the function

+These attributes validate that component parameters don't have conflicting combinations (like duplicate `ConfigMut<T>` parameters or mixing `Config<T>` and `ConfigMut<T>` for the same type).
+Without these attributes, the component will fail to compile.
+However, compilation error messages should indicate which attribute is needed.

 See [Samples](https://github.com/OpenDevicePartnership/patina/tree/main/components/patina_samples) or
 [Examples](#examples) for examples of basic components using these two methods.